James Wright Group: Main years and singles success

 As James Wright Group, for the next two years they played residencies at various Adelaide venues.
 They shared the billing with Max Merritt and The Meteors, Billy Thorpe & the Aztecs, The Levi Smith Clefs, The Mixtures, Y4 and The Twilights.
-During this time they also performed as backing band for solo artists including Johnny Farnham, Ronnie Burns, Jeff Phillips, Liv Maessen, Rim D Paul, Mike Furber, and Johnny Young when they visited Adelaide.
+During this time they also performed as backing band for solo artists including Johnny Farnham, Ronnie Burns, Jeff Phillips, Liv Maessen, Rim D. Paul, Mike Furber, and Johnny Young when they visited Adelaide.

 Max Pepper of Pepper Records – a local studio of Milton Ingerson Productions in Adelaide – approached the group and subsequently recorded six tracks for release on his new record label.
 Pepper wanted to take advantage of the 1970 radio ban on imported records which was in place.

 James Wright Group's debut single, "Louise" / "Good Times Together", was released in 1970.
 The first run sold out quickly, it entered the local charts and reached no. 2.
 Go-Set, the Australian teen pop music newspaper, published their Top 20 Australian Singles Chart and listed "Louise" at No. 15 for that year.

-In 1970 they were the first rock group ever invited to play at Adelaide's Carols by Candlelight and they Played "Louise" along with several Christmas carols also backing Ronnie Burns and Liv Maesson for their performances.
-James Wright Group spearheaded the promotion for Adelaide's 1st Festival of Fashion releasing a promotional single called "Festival Girl" and appearing on a cover of the special Liftout section on the Festival in The Advertiser.
+In 1970 they were the first rock group ever invited to play at Adelaide's Carols by Candlelight and they played "Louise" along with several Christmas carols, also backing Ronnie Burns and Liv Maessen for their performances.
+James Wright Group spearheaded the promotion for Adelaide's first Festival of Fashion, releasing a promotional single called "Festival Girl" and appearing on a cover of the special Liftout section on the Festival in The Advertiser.

-In 1970, Radio 5AD Programme Manager, Trevor Cowling picked "Louise" as one of the three noteworthy Australian singles of the year.
+In 1970, Radio 5AD Programme Manager, Trevor Cowling, picked "Louise" as one of the three noteworthy Australian singles of the year.
 He visited American record producers offering the singles for an American release.
 RCA expressed a desire to release "Louise" internationally and requested the master tapes however Pepper Records refused to release them.

 In early 1971, while "Louise" was still in the charts, the group released their second single, "Half a minute" / "Never Had a Girl".
 It entered the charts (for a while The James Wright Group had two singles in the Adelaide radio charts at the same time), peaked at No. 7 and then succumbed to the flood of imported international records after the import ban had ended.

 James Wright Group were regulars on TV programmes, often playing live-to-air, including Move – hosted by Vince Lovegrove (ex-Valentines) – NWS9's four-hour Rock Marathon aired on Saturday afternoons; ZAP! – SAS10's Saturday morning rock show with Ron Kosmider.
 They made guest appearances on Adelaide Tonight (NWS9's weekly variety show hosted by Ernie Sigley) and The Go Show (ATV0'S national rock music show hosted by Ross D. Wyllie).

 After two eastern states tours, Pepper Records decided not to release the third single "Lawdy Lawdy" and closed their doors.
 The James Wright Group disbanded in late 1971.